ArminKardan/quickengine/1-12-qe-javascript-globals-md5.md

 # 🔐 `MD5`: Global Hash Utility

-The `MD5` function is globally available in the QE Javascript environment (`microservice` and `xwebsite`) backend and `nodejs-worker`.
+The `MD5` function is globally available in the QE Javascript environment (`Admin Panel` and `XWebsite`) backend and `nodejs-worker`.
 It computes an MD5 cryptographic hash from a given input string and returns it as a hexadecimal string.

 This is especially useful for comparing large strings efficiently—by comparing their hashes instead of the full text.